-Copyright © 2008, NEC Computers Asia Pacific Sdn Bhd (418989-A) ("NECCAP").
+Copyright © 2008 NEC Computers Asia Pacific Sdn.
+Bhd.
+(418989-A) ("NECCAP").
+All Rights Reserved.

-This guide and all software described in it are copyrighted with all rights reserved.
 No part of this manual may be reproduced or transmitted, in any form or by any means, whether electronic, chemical, manual or otherwise, including but not limited to photocopying, recording, or information storage and retrieval systems, for any purpose without prior written permission of NECCAP.